-As set out in Note 5, the Group recognises revenue from the sale of goods when the performance obligations with the customer are satisfied, typically on delivery to the customer.
+Key Audit Matter How the scope of our audit responded to the Ke Audit Matter Revenue recognition As set out in Note 5, the Group recognises revenue from the sale of goods when the performance obligations with the customer are satisfied, typically on delivery to the customer.
 The Group applies judgement in determining whether the goods have been delivered to the customer by year end and whether they have fulfilled their performance obligations.
-This involves assessment of considerable volumes of data from the Group's IT platforms related to deposits paid, products delivered to customers and products intransit to customers at the year end.
+This involves assessment of considerable volumes of data from the Group's IT platforms related to deposits paid, products delivered to customers and products in- transit to customers at the year end.
 The cut-off of revenue recognition and the associated contract liability is a key audit matter due to the judgement required in the assessment of orders received but not yet shipped, and those shipped but not delivered to customers at year end.

-How the scope of our audit responded to the Key Audit Matter

-Our procedures included, but were not limited to:

-- Assessing the accounting policies adopted by the Group in relation to revenue recognition against the requirements of AASB 15 Revenue from Contracts with Customers; - Performing an assessment of General IT Controls on software systems involved in the revenue recognition process; - Understanding relevant controls in the revenue recognition process; - Selecting a sample of revenue transactions recognised prior to and post the year end and testing: - (a) Whether the products have been delivered; and - (b) Whether the revenue has been recognised in the appropriate period. - Selecting a sample of orders received but not yet delivered prior to the year end and testing: - (a) Whether the products have been delivered; and - (b) Whether the revenue has been recognised in the appropriate period.
+Our procedures included, but were not limited to: Assessing the accounting policies adopted by the Group in relation to revenue recognition against the requirements of AASB 15 Revenue from Contracts with Customers; Performing an assessment of General IT Controls on software systems involved in the revenue recognition process; Understanding relevant controls in the revenue recognition process; Selecting a sample of revenue transactions recognised prior to and post the year end and testing: (a) Whether the products have been delivered; and (b) Whether the revenue has been recognised in the appropriate period.
+Selecting a sample of orders received but not yet delivered prior to the year end and testing: (a) Whether the products have been delivered; and (b) Whether the products have been delivered; and (c) Whether the products have been delivered; and recognised in the appropriate period.
 We also assessed the appropriateness of disclosures in Note 5 to the financial statements.